kinga-cs/portfolio/case_study_1_cyclistic/README.md

   <img alt="Figure 3" src="https://github.com/user-attachments/assets/4ac4bfa7-8d9a-4a64-a3aa-a6cf24239a10">
  </picture>
 </div>
 Contrary to my preliminary assumption, the month with the highest number of trips was September and not one of the summer months.
-Following a research for the cause, it can be safely assumed that September's high number was due to the Bike the Drive fundraiser event that took place on the 1st September 2024.
+Following a research for the cause, it can be safely assumed that September's high number was due to the annual Bike the Drive fundraiser event that took place on the 1st September 2024.
 For the event, a 30-mile (~48,3 km) long road was closed to traffic for the bikers in Chicago.

 <div align="center">
  <picture>